 In this day and age, people expect to be stay updated and informed as much as possible.
 This holds true when it comes to their parcel deliveries too.
 If it’s going to be late or if anything happened to the delivery, customers expect to be informed.

 To provide them with clear communications and maybe even peace of mind, it’s good to provide a parcel tracking service with your deliveries.
 You can offer this if the shipping partner you’re working with provides accurate tracking capabilities to their logistics services.
 When checking out, your customers will receive a tracking code or number which they can use on either your or your shipping partner’s website to track the status and location of their parcel during its journey.

 Coming back to setting the right expectations, you can work with your shipping partners to develop a delivery system that reflects reasonable delivery timings depending on where your customers are staying.
 Getting a reasonable time frame should allow your shipping partner to get the parcel to your customers without delays most of the time.

 However, in the case that delays do happen, it’s good to have a plan on how to communicate these delays to your customers.

 Costs and Delivery Experience:

 When it comes to speed, higher quality shipping means your parcel will have a higher priority shipping, which gets your parcel delivered sooner.
 Cheaper options like mail delivery will take longer as their shipping priority is lower.
-If you’d like to know more about other factors, here’s a deeper comparison of private courier vs postal service.
+If you’d like to know more about other factors, here’s a deeper comparison of private parcel delivery services vs postal services.

 Looking to ship throughout Southeast Asia?
 Contact us to find out how.